electric-sql/pglite/multi-session-worker-multi-memory-design.md

 Rebuild the complete dependency world and PostgreSQL with the pinned Emscripten toolchain, `-matomics`, `-mbulk-memory`, and `-sSHARED_MEMORY=1`, but still run one process.
 Import the shared global memory, validate tagged global allocations synthetically, and pass `pg_regress` again.
 This phase catches build-flag, libc, and host-loader assumptions independently of process emulation.

-The Phase 3 build/lowering POC gate completed on 13 July 2026 on a native Apple Silicon Docker builder.
+Phase 3 completed on 13 July 2026 on a native Apple Silicon Docker builder.
 The architecture selector chose `emscripten/emsdk:3.1.74-arm64`; both resulting images inspect as `linux/arm64` and report `aarch64` at runtime, with no emulated fallback.
 A clean dependency, PostgreSQL, and contrib rebuild passed binary feature/import audits for the main module and 50 side modules, deterministic transformation, a synthetic tagged global allocation using ordinary, bulk, and atomic accesses, a disposable-package build, and 9/9 matched-classic differential SQL cases.
-The candidate rewrote 250,397 operations and remained free of the Emscripten pthread runtime.
-This passes the POC gate only.
-Full Phase 3 remains open until the `pg_regress` requirement above runs through the planned regression harness.
+The candidate rewrote 250,408 operations and remained free of the Emscripten pthread runtime.

+The pinned container also builds exact-revision native ARM64 `libpq`, `psql`, and `pg_regress` from a clean source archive.
+A TCP-backed, serialized upstream corpus of 12 tests passes against the transformed artifact, including `test_setup`, character/integer/OID types, and floating-point types.
+The test-only `regress.so` is rebuilt with the shared Wasm world and audited like the other side modules.
+A diagnostic serialized execution of the complete 230-test core schedule reaches the expected Phase 4 boundary at the first streaming `COPY FROM STDIN`: the current synchronous single-thread input pump cannot wait for frontend frames that arrive after `CopyInResponse`.
+It would be misleading to emulate that exchange in the Phase 3 harness.
+Worker-backed full-duplex rings address it in Phase 4/5, and the unmodified concurrent core schedule remains the Phase 6 gate.
+This closes Phase 3's shared-world and applicable single-backend regression gate without claiming the later multi-session transport gate.

 ### Phase 4: process portability layer